rremple/intervalidus/readme.md

 - `LocalDate`

-But if you have your own type with these properties, you can certainly give a `DiscreteValue` or `ContinuousValue` type class definition for that type and use it in the definition of one-, two-, or three-dimensional intervals.
+But if you have your own type with these properties, you can certainly give a `DiscreteValue` or `ContinuousValue` type class definition for that type and use it in the definition of one-, two-, three-, or four-dimensional intervals.
 To motivate an example where this makes sense, first consider a structure that represents the different colors of visible light as intervals of integer-valued nanometer wavelengths.